Digital platform publishes live train movement data

 The initiative makes selected live traffic data accessible through a public interface alongside existing traffic control systems.

-What the platform shows and who runs it
+What the platform shows

 The website displays train positions on a digital map, with route identifiers and basic operational status on main corridors including Athens–Thessaloniki.

 The platform operates under the authority of the transport ministry, drawing on data from the rail system’s traffic management infrastructure.
-It does not replace signalling or dispatch systems but makes part of the operational picture publicly visible.